-- Permit Scenario: representing maximum permitted operations, 24 hours a day, each day of the year - o Continuous emissions prescribed in the Operational Certificate were considered in this scenario. - As the facility does not emit at full capacity for any parameter, this scenario represents a conservative emissions scenario. - Operational Scenario: representing typical operations - Typical emissions from 2017 Continuous Emissions Monitoring Systems data were considered in this scenario. - Emissions rates for pollutants of interest that were not included in the Continuous Emissions Monitoring Systems monitoring were obtained from 2017 and 2016 stack test data. - Start Up Scenario: representing typical operations with a boiler starting up, - o A series of stack tests were conducted to obtain emission rates for this scenario. - Emission rates for pollutants of interest that were not included in the stack test were obtained from Continuous Emissions Monitoring Systems data during known start up times. - Shut Down Scenario: representing typical operations with a boiler shutting down - o A series of stack tests were conducted to obtain emission rates for this scenario. - Emission rates for pollutants of interest that were not included in the stack test were obtained from Continuous Emissions Monitoring Systems data during known shut down times.
+- Permit Scenario: representing maximum permitted operations, 24 hours a day, each day of the year - Continuous emissions prescribed in the Operational Certificate were considered in this scenario. - As the facility does not emit at full capacity for any parameter, this scenario represents a conservative emissions scenario. - Operational Scenario: representing typical operations - Typical emissions from 2017 continuous emissions monitoring systems data were considered in this scenario. - Emissions rates for pollutants of interest that were not included in the continuous emissions monitoring systems monitoring were obtained from 2017 and 2016 stack test data. - Start Up Scenario: representing typical operations with a boiler starting up - $\circ$ A series of stack tests were conducted to obtain emission rates for this scenario. - Emission rates for pollutants of interest that were not included in the stack test were obtained from continuous emissions monitoring systems data during known start up times. - Shut Down Scenario: representing typical operations with a boiler shutting down - o A series of stack tests were conducted to obtain emission rates for this scenario. - Emission rates for pollutants of interest that were not included in the stack test were obtained from continuous emissions monitoring systems data during known shut down times.